sameem7/CodingBat/README.md

 # CodingBat
-Solution to CodingBat python problems
+CodingBat python solutions

-This contains the solutions to some of the python problems found on CodingBat
+This contains the solutions to some of the tricky python problems from CodingBat